The Good, the True, and the Beautiful, and Why We Shouldn’t Misbehave

 I will be completely fair and point out that there is a certain amount of evidence that belief in “supernatural punishment”–Hell–does result in lower crime rates.
 It’s worth noting that crime does not disappear in such societies, however.
 It’s also worth noting that societies with robust belief in Hell have also historically practiced things such as jihads, pogroms, torturing or massacring of heretics, and so on, that were held to be morally good.
 It would be interesting to factor such things as this into the analysis of the effects of belief in Hell on societies.
 It’s also important to note that these findings have been questioned.

-Thus, the actual effects of belief in Divine punishment–Hell–and thus the model of punishment as the guarantor of morality is, at best, ambiguous.
+Thus, the actual effects of belief in Divine punishment–Hell–and thus the model of punishment as the guarantor of morality–are, at best, ambiguous.
 Thus, there is reason to call into question point 2 above.
 In short, belief in punishment does not necessarily motivate one to behave morally and avoid immorality.

 Of course, the kicker is point 3 above.
 As is obvious with but a moment’s thought, there is in fact not a shred of proof for Divine punishment of malefactors, in the next life or even in this one, for that matter.
 The Bible itself notes this–Ecclesiastes 8:14 says, “There is a vanity which takes place on earth, that there are righteous men to whom it happens according to the deeds of the wicked, and there are wicked men to whom it happens according to the deeds of the righteous.
 I said that this also is vanity.”
 The entire book of Job ponders–to no conclusion comprehensible to humans–the suffering of the innocent.
 If there is no evidence for consistent punishment for the wicked in this life, so much the less for the next.
 Putting aside purported visions of Hell, such as the First Secret of Fátima, we have no word from the afterlife, either from the saved or the damned.
 According to Jesus himself (Luke 16:31), even if such a damned soul came back to warn us, we wouldn’t listen.
 Which sounds about right.
 Presumably. to the extent that people’s behavior is influenced by belief in Hell, it seems that it would be a psychological generalization of earthly punishments by parents, teachers, and society in general, since punishment delivered by God–either in Hell after death, or even in the present life, cannot be demonstrated.
 This would certainly be an interesting avenue for research.